lirxairs/lirxairs.github.io/_pages/about.md

 News
 ======
-- **[2022.09]** I am starting my Ph.D. at Wuhan University at the School of Cyber Science and Engineering.
+- **[2022.09]** I am starting my Ph.D at Wuhan University at the School of Cyber Science and Engineering.

 - **[2020.12]** One paper is accepted by IEEE JSTARS ([link](https://ieeexplore.ieee.org/document/9286545/), [code](https://lirxairs.github.io/)) !